12 Technology Stocks Moving In Friday's After-Market Session

 Gainers

-AXT (NASDAQ:AXTI) stock moved upwards by 1.9% to $6.43.
-AXT's trading volume hit 10.4K shares by close, accounting for 1.64% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $262.6 million.
+Yext (NYSE:YEXT) shares moved upwards by 1.65% to $18.05.
+Trading volume for this security closed at 105.3K, accounting for 11.59% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $2.1 billion.

-Exela Technologies (NASDAQ:XELA) shares increased by 1.19% to $0.42.
-Exela Technologies's trading volume hit 103.4K shares by close, accounting for 1.17% of its average volume over the last 100 days.
-The company's market cap stands at $62.2 million.
+Digital Turbine (NASDAQ:APPS) shares moved upwards by 1.01% to $38.78.
+This security traded at a volume of 13.5K shares come close, making up 0.31% of its average volume over the last 100 days.
+The company's market cap stands at $3.3 billion.

 Losers

-MMTEC (NASDAQ:MTC) shares decreased by 2.16% to $0.89.
-Today's trading volume for this security ended up closing at 150 shares, which is 0.04 percent of its average volume over the last 100 days.
-The company's market cap stands at $17.8 million.
+Vivopower International (NASDAQ:VVPR) stock declined by 2.02% to $8.77.
+Today's trading volume for this security ended up closing at 25.6K shares, which is 0.56 percent of its average volume over the last 100 days.
+The company's market cap stands at $118.8 million.

 Posted-In: After-Hours Center Movers Tech